'Dueling dinosaurs' fossils show Triceratops, T. rex, may have died after a battle

 Researchers uncovered the fossilized fragments of 200,000-year-old grass bedding in South Africa's Border Cave.

-Meet Sasha, the preserved and reconstructed remains of a baby woolly rhinoceros named that was discovered in Siberia.
+Meet Sasha, the preserved and reconstructed remains of a baby woolly rhinoceros na